WenceslausIV/Debt-Loop/README.md

 # How to play the game

-Gamble N times to clear the room.
+Gamble N times to clear the room maintaining your HP and a positive balance.

 ## Controls